 - a widened entitlement beyond those who are married or in civil partnerships

-More details on the Future Accommodation Model on GOV.UK.
+More details are on the Future Accommodation Model on GOV.UK.